 Never had I imagined each of these traits could be related, or that they would foreshadow a ten year health struggle that I’m only recently coming out of.

-Trying to understand chronic health issues for myself and my daughter during ten years away from psychiatry and medicine, led me to functional and holistic medicine.
+Trying to understand complex chronic health issues for myself and my daughter during ten years away from psychiatry and medicine, led me to functional and holistic medicine.
 Everything I learned helped us and helped me help others when I did return to practice.
 Unfortunately and fortunately, there was always more to be unraveled.
 The gastrointestinal candida/yeast overgrowth led me to the micro-biome which led me to nutrient imbalances (elevated copper, low zinc, methyl/folate imbalance, pyrrole disorder, etc.), which led me to bio-toxicity (in my case, mold toxicity), which led me to mast cell activation….which led me to things I had that I didn’t even know there was a name for.
 Each step moved me closer to health, but none could explain why instead of just one or two or even three of these, I had them all.
 This was also true for a handful of patients coming to my office for help.

 Occam's razor is a problem-solving principle attributed to William of Ockaham (c.
 1287–1347), an English Franciscan friar, philosopher, and theologian.
 His principle basically says - “Among competing hypotheses, the one with the fewest assumptions should be selected.”